-Azure storage has provided companies with a way to store almost limitless amount of data.
+Azure Blob storage has provided companies with a way to store almost limitless amount of data.
 But just like kids in a candy store this can get out of hand, and expensive.
 Being able to store as much data as you want is great, however it is something that can grow to a point where you are spending more on storage than you actually need.

 Azure does provide a nice method of automatically shifting old or unused files to a lower access tier to save on cost, but this still means you are potentially holding onto files you don’t really need.
 I mean do you really need files you haven’t accessed in over 12 months?
 Sure there are certain industries that require files that are kept for 7+ years, but they are a special case.

 If you don’t know how to create an Azure lifecycle policy to automatically move unused files to a lower access tier, check out our other post here: https://www.smikar.com/create-azure-storage-lifecycle-policy/

 OK, so do I go about finding these files that haven’t been accessed in the last 3, 6, 12 or 36 months (3 years) without having to browse through each and every Azure Storage Account and Container?

 So how do you find your Azure Blobs that havent been accessed in 3 months or more?

 Simple, use Cloud Storage Manager, and run one of the many usage reports.

 Cloud Storage Manager has a number of reports you can run to get a better insight into exactly where all your Azure Blob Storage is being consumed, but let’s focus on the specific 4 reports that will tell us which Azure BLOB files haven’t been accessed in the last 3, 6, 12 or 36 months (3 years).

 Once you’ve installed Cloud Storage Manager and allowed it some time to scan your Azure environment, browse to the Reports tab as shown here.